Handbook on Assessment at Duke

 Schedule

-The schedule for course evaluation administration is reflective of course end dates.
-In general, and as of spring 2022, evaluations for students open 10 days before the last day of class and close about 3 days after the last day of class.
-This window will vary by term as the official university calendar shifts.[3]
-Please watch for informational emails from the Office of Assessment explaining relevant dates and deadlines for the present term.
+The schedule for undergraduate course evaluation administration is reflective of course end dates.
+Evaluations for students open 10 days before the last day of class and close 3 days after the individual course end date.
+Window dates will vary by term as the official university calendar shifts.[4]
+Please watch for informational emails from the Office of University Assessment explaining relevant dates and deadlines for the present term.

 Responsibilities of the Academic Program

-A full description of program-level responsibilities for evaluations are listed on our website.[4]
-At the request of the Office of Assessment, department personal approve the final list of courses to be evaluated each term.
+An email outlining the timeline and process of program level responsibilities for the evaluation cycle is sent out each semester.
+At the request of the Office of University Assessment, department personnel review the final list of courses to be evaluated each term.
 Department personnel bear no responsibility for the dissemination of questionnaires to students.
 Students may access evaluations via DukeHub, as well as notification emails from the office of the Dean of Academic Affairs with direct links to the evaluation system.
 In addition to the email communications, instructors are strongly urged to explain the value of course evaluations to students during each evaluation window; please reiterate this point to your faculty colleagues.
-Recommendations to faculty are listed online.[5]
-In the interest of monitoring and providing effective feedback about teaching and learning, department Chairs and DUSes are expected to access course evaluation reports regularly.
+Recommendations to faculty are shared via email.
+In the interest of monitoring and providing effective feedback about teaching and learning, department Chairs and DUSs are expected to access course evaluation reports regularly.

 Reports